Learning how to make your own e liquid is a must if you’re serious about vaping!

 And all while saving money in the process!

-We hope you’ve enjoyed our crash course on how to mix your own e liquid and if you have any questions or feedback please comment below.
+We hope you’ve enjoyed our DIY e liquid crash course and if you have any questions or feedback please comment below.

 Featured image courtesy of: